hashicorp/design-system/website/docs/components/button/partials/code/how-to-use.md

 ### Links

+You can generate a link with the visual appearance of a button, by passing an `@href` or a `@route` argument to the component.

+If you’re passing an `@href` or a `@route` argument to the component, this will generate an `<a>` link, not a `<button>`.
+In this case, no `type` is needed.

 !!!
-Insight

-While we support using links as buttons, please strive for the correct semantic use.
-Learn more about [how semantic use helps make our products more conformant](/components/button?tab=accessibility#button-vs-link).
+Info

 The `Hds::Button` component uses the generic `Hds::Interactive` component.
 For more details about how this utility component works, please refer to [its documentation page](/utilities/interactive).
 !!!

-You can generate a link with the visual appearance of a button, by passing an `@href` or a `@route` argument to the component.

-If you’re passing an `@href` or a `@route` argument to the component, this will generate an `<a>` link, not a `<button>`.
-In this case, no `type` is needed.

 #### With @href